-Spearheading the Childhood Cancer Awareness Movement with DIPG
+Spearheading the Childhood Cancer Awareness Movement with the DIPG Awareness Resolution

-- INTRODUCTION in the US Senate of the 2023 DIPG/Pediatric Brain Cancer Awareness Resolution acknowledging support for research into cures for the leading causes of disease-related childhood deaths: brain cancer.
+- US Senate UNANIMOUS CONSENT PASSAGE of the 2024 DIPG/Pediatric Brain Cancer Awareness Resolution (6th time) acknowledging support for research into cures for the leading causes of disease-related childhood deaths: brain cancer.

 Our kids don’t deserve a death sentence, and our parents don’t deserve to hear that they have to watch their children die because of contrary investment values in the wealthiest country in the world.

-For seven years, with the DIPG Awareness Resolution we have attempted to gain the acknowledgement of our government officials of the urgent, unmet medical needs of children with cancer.
+For nine years, with the DIPG Awareness Resolution we have attempted to gain the acknowledgement of our government officials of the urgent, unmet medical needs of children with cancer.
+We have made much progress, but still no attention granted on the floor of the House of Representatives–which would draw the needed attention, and education needed for a cure within 2 years instead of 10 years, and still no televised, public statement with the Cancer Moonshot that cancer is the leading disease-related cause of deaths in American Children.
 The experience of DIPG powerfully demonstrates the urgent need for our children to be accommodated rather than marginalized by the medical research investment culture.

 Dr. Michelle Monje speaks to the importance of DIPG and childhood brain cancer awareness to accelerate efforts toward finding effective therapies for the afflicted.